bwlewis/rthreejs/README.md

 # Three.js and R

 Three.js widgets for R and shiny.
+The package includes

+* globe.js A widget that plots data and images on a 3-d globe
+* scatterplot3.js A 3-d scatterplot widget

+Both widgets are easy to use and render directly in RStudio and in web browsers.
+The widgets can be invoked directly or in Shiny applications.
+They produce high-quality interactive visualizations with just a few lines of R code.

 See http://threejs.org for details on three.js.

 See http://bwlewis.github.io/rthreejs  for an example.